Christopher Eccleston: The Leftovers, The A Word (2011–2020)

-Eccleston played the lead role in the Royal Shakespeare Company's production of Macbeth in 2018.
-The production was streamed on BBC Four.
-Also in 2018, Eccleston starred in two films; opposite Tom Wilkinson as crime boss Harvey in Dead in a Week or Your Money Back and as a Nazi officer Heinz in Where Hands Touch.
-That same year he appeared in King Lear as Oswald and in the television mini-series Come Home, the latter of which he was nominated for an Emmy Award for Best Actor.
-In 2021, Eccleston starred in the six-part television mini-series Close to Me.
+Eccleston played the title role in the Royal Shakespeare Company's production of Macbeth in 2018.
+The production was broadcast live to cinemas on 11 April 2018.
+The production garnered middling reviews.
+Eccleston narrated the documentary series Ambulance.
+He starred in two films in 2018: as crime boss Harvey in Dead in a Week or Your Money Back and as Nazi officer Heinz in Where Hands Touch.
+That same year he played Oswald in a BBC television film adaptation of King Lear.
+For his role in the television miniseries Come Home (2018), he was nominated for an International Emmy Award for Best Actor.